Back to the Journal

 The solution is not a better treatment.
 It is treating the biology underneath so that your skin can actually hold what you invest in.

-At Royalty Care, every client begins with our Decoded Blueprint assessment and a functional lab review before we build a skin protocol.
+At Royalty Care, every client begins with our Decoded Assessment and a functional lab review before we build a skin protocol.
 Because we want your results to last.
 And they will, when the internal environment is ready to support them.